JarasIau/nocvy/README.md

 Separated src/ into src/ and unsafe/
 "Safe" code (with error handling, etc.) will be in src/
 So if you don't want to look at the code littered with try-catches - look into the unsafe directory.

+Added a check that raises ValueError if number of threads is less than 1.

 ## License:
 SWDET - Simple Website Directory Enumeration Tool; SWDET-MT - Simple Website Directory Enumeration Tool - Multi Threaded